balkon16/Project0/README.md

 ### Course: Web Programming with Python and JavaScript

 <br>
-The following README file presents minumum requirements for the project.<br>
+The following README file presents minumum requirements for the project.<br><br>

 1. At least one list<br>